markbrennand/force-framework/source/injection/README.md

 ```
 The new values have been successfully wired into the application.

 Log on to your org.
 From the _App Launcher_ select _Bindings_.
-If you choose All, you will see the binding that was
+If you choose _All_, you will see the binding that was
-added to bind the class with the new configuration to the 'animals' _Map_.
+added to bind the class with the new configuration to the '_animals_' _Map_.

 Delete the _Binding_.
 Then run _PropertyWiring.run()_ in Anonymous APEX, you will see that the values displayed
 are now the default values.